pag-crypto/rumpsession/README.md

 I wrote this Python script (with help from Nadia Heninger, my co-chair) to concatenate slides together into one big PDF, with automatically-added interstitial slides that give title, speaker, and the next speaker.

-The script will likely require some modification to fit your specific use case---specifically the hard-coded file name templates---but should work for downloads from HotCRP of type "JSON with attachments".
+The script will likely require some modification to fit your specific use case.
+In particular, the hard-coded file name templates will probably need to be modified.
+Other than that, it should "just work" (more or less) for downloads from HotCRP of type "JSON with attachments".
 It assumes the files are in the same directory as the script.
 It also uses a hard-coded LaTeX preamble, which is included.